akeneo/pim-docs/cookbook/notification/how_to_add_a_notification.rst

 .. code-block:: php

     $this->manager->notify(
-        [$user1, $user2],
-        'Your awesome message to users',
-        'success',
+        [$user1, $user2],       // An array of users (UserInterface or just the username) 'Your awesome message', // The message translation key 'success',              // The notification type ('success', 'warning' or 'error')
-        $options
+        $options                // Additional options
     );

-Three states are compatibles with our icons : 'success', 'warning' and 'error'.

-You can add options to your notification, by default options are :
+The default options are:

 .. code-block:: php